 We determine the type of paint we will use once we evaluate the work surface.
-The manufacturers we typically deal with are Cloverdale Paint, Sherwin Williams (who has now took over General Paint ) and Benjamin Moore.
+The manufacturers we deal with are Cloverdale Paint, Sherwin Williams and Benjamin Moore.
 Sometimes a specialty product is required from other sources.
 Don’t assume that all products from a particular company are of superior quality.
 All of the above mentioned paint manufactures have product lines with a quality that ranges from budget grade, to good and superior.
 We only use the higher end quality products offered by each of them.
 Our experience over the years has allowed us to know which products work best for a particular application.
 If you have a personal company preference we can see what product they offer that will be suitable for your job.

 You can’t say one particular paint is the best quality, it depends what you need the product to do.
 Paints are evaluated by many properties including hiding capability, coverage, burnish and scuff resistance, flow & leveling, stain resistance, adhesion and fade and mildew resistance.
 Each paint product has its own particular balance of properties.
-In general you can’t wrong choosing a top-line product from a quality paint manufacturer as long as it is the right product for the job.
+In general you can’t go wrong choosing a top-line product from a quality paint manufacturer as long as it is the right characteristics for the job.

 I Have a Colour I Love, Can It Be Matched Into Another Paint Company Product?